reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Let's look at some definitions of the word "exception":

-> A person or thing that is excluded from a general statement or does not follow a rule.
+> A person or thing that is excluded from a general statement or does not follow a rule
 > ([Oxford Dictionary](https://en.oxforddictionaries.com/definition/exception)).

 > An instance or case not conforming to the general rule ([dictionary.com](https://www.dictionary.com/browse/exception)).